First oath of office ceremony of Narendra Modi: National dignitaries

 Outgoing Prime Minister Manmohan Singh, former Presidents A. P. J. Abdul Kalam and Pratibha Patil, Vice President Hamid Ansari, Congress president Sonia Gandhi were among those who participated.
 Chief Ministers of all states in India were invited to attend the event.
 Among them, the Chief Minister of Karnataka, Siddaramaiah (INC) and Chief Minister of Kerala, Oommen Chandy (INC) could not attend the ceremony due to their prior engagements though they gave their best wishes.
 The Chief Minister of Tamil Nadu, J. Jayalalithaa (AIADMK), whose party had won the third highest number of seats in the election also declined to attend the event, while the Chief Minister of West Bengal, Mamata Bannerjee (AITC), decided to send Mukul Roy and Amit Mitra to attend.
 Chief Minister of Madhya Pradesh, Shivraj Singh Chouhan of the BJP and his entire cabinet had hired an aircraft to attend the ceremony and return to Bhopal the same night.

 Celebrities who were invited to the event included Salman Khan, Dharmendra, Anupam Kher, Madhur Bhandarkar, Suresh Gopi, Vivek Oberoi, Lata Mangeshkar, Rajnikanth and Amitabh Bachchan.

-Kiran Mahida, a tea vendor from Vadodara who had proposed Modi's candidacy, was also invited to attend the ceremony.

 Ravi Raushan want to make it a special day for the people."
 Diwali like celebrations were done in Shimla to mark the "end of ten years of Congress rule".
 Similar celebrations have been planned in Gujarat, the home state of Modi.
 The Southern Gujarat Hotel and Restaurant Association (SHRA) announced a list of 48 restaurants and fast food joints across Surat that will serve free tea to people between 6-9 PM IST.
 Vadodara, Modi's constituency called it a "Vadodara Pride Day".
 Along with similar celebrations, educational stationary was also distributed in Vadodara to the school children.
 Religious worships were planned in the temples, mosques and gurudwaras of Indore, Madhya Pradesh.
 5,000 laddus were ordered to be distributed by the Mysore Zilla Ganigara Sangha community in Mysore, Karnataka.

 Celebrations were also carried out in the Times Square of New York City and other cities of United States of America by organizing "election watch parties".
 An Indian restaurant in New Jersey also promised free methi pakodas if Modi won the elections.
 Similar festivities were also seen amongst the Indians settled in Australia and Canada.